arktypeio/arktype/ark/attest/README.md

 # Attest

+Attest is a testing library that makes your TypeScript types available at runtime, giving you access to precise type-level assertions and performance benchmarks.

+Assertions are framework agnostic and can be seamlessly integrated with your existing Vitest, Jest, or Mocha tests.

+Benchmarks can run from anywhere and will deterministically report the number of type instantiations contributed by the contents of the `bench` call.

+If you've ever wondered how [ArkType](https://github.com/arktypeio/arktype) can guarantee identical behavior between its runtime and static parser implementations and highly optimized editor performance, Attest is your answer⚡

 ## Installation

 ```bash
 npm install @arktype/attest
 ```

-*Note: This package is still in alpha!
-Your feedback will help us iterate toward a stable 1.0.*
+_Note: This package is still in alpha!
+Your feedback will help us iterate toward a stable 1.0._

 ## Setup